 Nerve cells originate in the central nervous system and have long fibers that extend throughout the body and terminate as nerve endings in skin, muscle, and organs.
 These cells transmit impulses from the brain and spinal cord to other parts of the body.

 - Sensory nerves relay information about temperature, pressure, vibration, pain, and muscle position from various locations in the body (such as the tip of an index finger) to the brain.

-- The brain processes impulses from sensory nerves and also sends commands to muscle groups through motor nerves, allowing someone, for example, to walk, sit, run, and grasp objects.
+- The brain processes impulses received from sensory nerves and also sends commands to muscle groups through motor nerves, allowing a person, for example, to walk, sit, run, and grasp objects.

 - Autonomic nerves send and receive messages that affect internal organs and involuntary functions, such as regulating blood pressure and heart rate, breathing, and digestion.

 Neuropathy can develop in a wide variety of diseases and conditions.
 It may be inherited or acquired, acute or chronic, temporary or permanent.
 Nerve damage may occur in a single location or may be widespread.
-It may affect primarily one type of nerve, such as sensory, or multiple types.
+It may primarily affect sensory nerves, motor nerves, autonomic nerves, or multiple types.
 Anything that damages nerves can interfere with their ability to transmit accurate signals, which can lead to a number of signs and symptoms.

-In the US, it is estimated that 20 million people have some form of neuropathy.
 While neuropathy can affect both the central and peripheral nervous systems, this article will focus mostly on peripheral neuropathy, with some discussion of autonomic neuropathy.
+In the U.S., it is estimated that 20 million people have some form of peripheral neuropathy.